Anyone born between 1981 and 1996 is considered a Millennial.

 The urge to do more in less time makes them want digital experiences that revolve around their lifestyle.

-In 2019 (and beyond), you can’t talk to an ever-evolving audience with archaic marketing tactics.
+You can’t talk to an ever-evolving audience with archaic marketing tactics.

 And when that audience (millennials) doesn’t pay attention to your ads, they won’t convert.